thegrumpys/odop/docs/design/menu.md

 There may also be Seek button(s) on the main page.
 This menu item is provided primarily to maintain consistency.

+### Action : Trade
+This menu item provides a similar feature to the PCyl-CLI Trade command.
+One possible implementation is to pop up a form where the user can specify a strategy (radio buttons similar to the current 0 – 3), over-ride step size and decide to keep the result or not.

+#### -------------------------------------
 ### Action : Select Size
 This menu item allows a table look-up for a standard size of a specific Independent Variable.
 It is similar to the PCyl-CLI SELECT command.